Chart Color Schemes

 Health data shows Surfers Paradise - North residents have a relatively low prevalence of common health conditions across both younger and older age groups.

 Approximately 56% (~8,156 people) of the total population has private health cover, which is high compared to other areas.
-The most prevalent medical conditions are arthritis (8.3%) and mental health issues (7.1%), while 70.7% of residents report having no medical ailments, compared to 72.6% in the rest of Queensland.
-As of 2021, 23.1% (3,333 people) of residents are aged 65 and over, which is higher than the 21.8% in the rest of Queensland.
-Health outcomes among seniors in Surfers Paradise - North are particularly strong, performing better than the general population in health metrics.
+The most prevalent medical conditions are arthritis (affecting 8.3% of residents) and mental health issues (7.1%).
+A majority (70.7%) report being completely free from medical ailments, slightly lower than the Rest of Qld's 72.6%.
+The area has a higher proportion of seniors aged 65 and over at 23.1% (3,333 people), compared to the Rest of Qld's 21.8%.
+Despite this, health outcomes among seniors in Surfers Paradise - North are strong, even better than the general population in certain health metrics.

 Frequently Asked Questions - Health